 - the date of anticipated return to school

 - the last date the student was able to attend class

-Students making a request for some courses in a semester and not all courses must provide a statement as to why they were successful in some courses, but not others.
+Students making a request for some, but not all, courses in a semester must provide a statement as to why they were successful in some courses but not others.

 Required documentation for a compassionate withdrawal

 The official documentation must include a statement from the student explaining the circumstances or challenges they are facing.
 Documentation should corroborate the request either by strengthening the request or providing a timeline for events.

 Example: If the request involves a death, attach a copy of the death certificate, airline itinerary and receipt, and funeral pamphlet showing dates.